Skip to main content

 Low-tech AI deliveryWhatsApp alerts (Brazil)Government weather/tide dataFishers and coastal farmers

 The global AI in agriculture market was valued at $2.6 billion in 2025 and is expected to reach $13.0 billion by 2034.
-The question is how much of that growth will actually reach the two billion people who need it most, or whether it will remain concentrated in the wealthy, data-rich farming economies where these models already work well.
+The critical question is how much of that growth will actually reach the two billion people who need it most, or whether it will remain concentrated in wealthy, data-rich farming economies where these models already function well.

-Why do Western AI models fail on Asian farmland?
+Why do Western AI models fail in Asian agriculture?

 YOUR TAKE